 This is a type of slabs which is generally adopted in the construction of bridges.
 Bridges are subjected to two loads moving loads from the vehicles and Wind load.
 Slab with arches or (Arch slab) are adopted at a place where there is a need for redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
 It resists the fall of the bridge due to heavy wind load.

 They were originally built by stone or brick but in recent times these are built by reinforced concrete or steel.
 The introduction of these new materials allows arch bridges to be longer with lower spans.

 Post tension slab:

-The slab which is tensioned after constructing slab is called Post tension slab.
+The slab which is tensioned after constructing a slab is called Post tension slab.
 Reinforcement is provided to resist the compression.
 In Post tension slab the reinforcement is replaced with cables/ steel tendons.

-In concrete structures, this is achieved by placing high-tensile steel tendons/cables in the element before casting When the concrete reaches the desired strength the tendons are pulled by special hydraulic jacks and held in tension using specially designed anchorages fixed at each end of the tendon.
+In concrete structures, this is achieved by placing high-tensile steel tendons/cables in the element before casting.
+When concrete reaches the desired strength the tendons are pulled by special hydraulic jacks and held in tension using specially designed anchorages fixed at each end of the tendon.
 This provides compression at the edge of the structural member that increases the strength of the concrete for resisting tension stresses.
-If tendons are appropriately curved to a certain profile, they will exert, in addition to compression at the perimeter, a beneficial upward set of forces (load balancing forces) that will counteract applied loads, relieving the structure from a portion of gravity effects.
-This is a one of the types of concrete slabs.
+If tendons are appropriately curved to a certain profile, they will exert in addition to compression at the perimeter, a beneficial upward set of forces (load balancing forces) that will counteract applied loads, relieving the structure from a portion of gravity effects.
+This is one of the types of concrete slabs.

 In this type of slab, cables are tied instead of reinforcement.
-In Steel reinforcement, the spacing between bars is 4inch to 6inch where as in Post tension slab the spacing is more than 2m.
+In Steel reinforcement, the spacing between bars is 4inch to 6inch whereas in Post tension slab the spacing is more than 2m.

 Advantages of Post tension slab: